superfly/docs/app-guides/custom-domains-with-fly.html.md

 If you're using Cloudflare, you might be using their Universal SSL feature which inserts a TXT record for `_acme_challenge.mydomain` that interferes with our cert validation.
 You should disable this feature, and verify by running `dig txt _acme-challenge.mydomain.com +short` to see if it returns with a fly address.

+**Certificate creation/validation seems to hang, stall or fail**

+Let's Encrypt is a free, automated, and open certificate authority that Fly uses to issue SSL certificates for custom domains.
+However, Let's Encrypt imposes certain rate limits to ensure fair usage.
+If you encounter issues such as stalling, hanging, or failure when creating or validating a certificate for a custom domain on Fly, it's possible that you've hit these rate limits.

+Let's Encrypt applies the following primary [rate limits](https://letsencrypt.org/docs/rate-limits/):

+1. **Certificates per Registered Domain (50 per week)**
+2. **Duplicate Certificate limit (5 per week)**
+3. **Failed Validation limit (5 failures per account, per hostname, per hour)**
+4. **Accounts per IP Address (10 accounts per 3 hours)**
+5. **New Orders per Account (300 new orders per account per 3 hours)**

+If you encounter issues when creating or validating a certificate for a custom domain on Fly, you can use the following steps to troubleshoot:

+1. **Use Let's Debug**: Visit [Let's Debug](https://letsdebug.net/) to diagnose the issue.
+Let's Debug is a tool that tests for issues with your domain's configuration or issues related to Let's Encrypt's service.
+Enter your domain name and run the test.
+The tool will provide a detailed report of any problems it finds and suggest possible solutions.

+2. **Wait and Retry**: If you've hit a rate limit, you'll need to wait until the rate limit window passes before you can successfully create or validate a certificate again.
+The length of the wait depends on the specific rate limit you've hit.

+Remember, the best way to avoid hitting rate limits is to use staging environments for testing and development, and to carefully plan your certificate issuance to stay within the limits.
+If you're building a platform on top of Fly, and you expect that your users will frequently delte and then recreate the same resources within a short timefram, consodere implementing a "soft delete" logic into your platform that retains the Fly resources for a period of time, negating the need to recreate certs frequently.

 ## Wrapping up

 You have everything you need to either hand assign a custom domain to your Fly application or to create your own automated multi-domain proxy.
 Let your ideas take flight with Fly.